-Transfer students complete the ICC along a somewhat different path than first time, first year students in order to account for your prior college experiences.
+Transfer students complete the ICC along a somewhat different path than first time, first year students in order to account for prior college experience.
 As a transfer student, you'll begin the ICC enrolled in a special Liberal Arts and Society theme, which enables you to combine your previously completed coursework with Ithaca College coursework to complete ICC requirements.
-During your first semester at Ithaca College, you will complete a 1 credit ICC Seminar for Transfer Students which introduces you to integrative learning, the role of liberal arts in education and society, the electronic learning portfolio, and the Ithaca College community.
+During your first semester at Ithaca College, you will complete a 1 credit ICC Seminar for Transfer Students, which introduces you to integrative learning, the role of liberal arts in education and society, and the Ithaca College community.

 ICC Seminar for Transfer Students

 As noted above, incoming transfer students complete a transfer student seminar during your first semester of enrollment at Ithaca College.
 This requirement is in lieu of the 4-credit Ithaca Seminar completed by first time, first semester students.
 As noted above, this 1 credit course addresses the value of integrative learning, introduces you to the Ithaca College community, and helps you develop a plan for completing your degree.
 This seminar is likely different from seminars you may have completed at a prior institution because it focuses on introducing you to Ithaca College instead of to college in general.

 ICC Requirements for Students Admitted to Ithaca College as Transfer Students

 - Transfer students entering Ithaca College with a completed Associate of Arts, Associate of Science, or bachelor’s degree from a regionally accredited college or university will be considered to have fulfilled the ICC themes and perspectives, diversity, quantitative literacy, writing intensive, and first year composition requirements.
 Such students will be required to complete only the ICC transfer seminar and ICC capstone requirements.
 Regardless of previous degree, transfer students must meet all requirements for their specific degree program.